How to Make DIY Hand Sanitizer

 That’s why you should use this hand sanitizer sparingly.
 If you get some mild irritation on your hands after using it, a moisturizing lotion can help.

-Plus, don’t forget that hand-washing is always more effective than hand sanitizer.
+Plus, don’t forget that hand-washing with eco-friendly soap is always more effective than hand sanitizer.
 You should only use this hand sanitizer when you don’t have access to soap and water.

 Best Essential Oils for Hand Sanitizer

 The essentials oils are optional and simply add a nice fragrance to your hand sanitizer.
 However, if you want to give your hand sanitizer a little extra germ-fighting boost, these essential oils are known for their antibacterial and antimicrobial properties: